glassesleague/glassesleague.github.io/_posts/2017-01-01-Thank-you-C11-bye.markdown

 ---
 layout: post
 title:  "Thank you.
-We're Finished Our Project."
+And Goodbye"
 date:   2017-01-01
 ---